gagan10deep/real-estate/README.md

-  <h1>Wayne Estate</h1>
+  <h1>Real Estate</h1>
-  <p>Wayne Estate is a comprehensive property listing platform designed to simplify the process of listing and renting properties.
+  <p>Real Estate is a comprehensive property listing platform designed to simplify the process of listing and renting properties.
 Users can effortlessly add their property listings, manage their details, and connect with potential renters.
-With powerful search capabilities and user-friendly features, Wayne Estate ensures a seamless experience for all its users.</p>
+With powerful search capabilities and user-friendly features, Real Estate ensures a seamless experience for all its users.</p>

   <h2>Features</h2>
   <ul>